inrupt/etl-tutorial/docs/LinkedData-HighLevel.md

 So how are we looking to introduce Linked Data generally?

-## Lowe's PoC: Project Homestead
+## General approach to customer Proof of Concepts (PoC)

-Well, the idea is to demonstrate the ability of graphs to far more easily integrate multiple data sources, by expressing the data from each source as Linked Data, and storing it as an inter-connected graph in a Solid Pod.
+Well, the idea is to demonstrate the ability of graphs to far more easily integrate multiple data sources, by expressing the data from each source as Linked Data, and storing the data from multiple sources as a single, inter-connected graph in a Solid Pod.

-This will allow those Pod owners to view and query their data as a single, integrated graph, as opposed to today, where they can only ask questions of each data source in isolation.
+This allows those Pod owners to view, query, interact with, and manage all their data as a single, integrated graph - as opposed to today, where they can only ask questions of each data source in isolation.

-So in othre words, pulling multiple CURRENTLY disparate data sources together provides a Pod owner with a single, consolidated view of their entire life, via a FULLY STANDARDIZED Solid Pod.
+So in other words, pulling multiple CURRENTLY disparate data sources together provides a Pod owner with a single, consolidated view of their entire life, via a FULLY STANDARDIZED Solid Pod.